arnauddesombre/Python-Utilities/README.md

 Explore a graph using Breadth First Search (BFS).<br>

 Return:
-- return a dictionary containing the visiting order<br>
+- a dictionary containing the visiting order for each node<br>

 ----------